dougeby/IntuneDocs/intune/app-protection-enabled-apps-android.md

 title: Android apps with app protection policies
 titlesuffix: Microsoft Intune
-description: Learn what to expect from an Android app that has protection policies."
+description: Learn what to expect from an Android app that has protection policies.
 keywords:
 author: erikre
 ms.author: erikre